hoehermann/purple-presage/README.md

 * Receives a styled (bold, italic, strikethrough, monospace) text message from a contact or a group.
 * Displays quotes, reactions and incoming calls.
 * Resolves mentioned group chat participants by their local alias.
-* Receives stickers and attachments in general.
-Special handling for long text messages.
+* Receives attachments.
+Special handling for images, stickers and long text messages.
 * Can send a simple text message.
+* Can reply to a specific message via "@searchstring:".
 * Can send an attachment.
 * Will add buddies to contact list unconditionally.
 * Uses special handling of login procedure for bitlbee.
-* Can reply to a specific message via "@searchstring:".
 * Some very basic support for Spectrum.

 ### Missing